Dalata targets 15% of UK hotel market

-The Dalata Hotel Group is targeting a 10%-15% share of the regional hotel market in the UK, writes Geoff Percival.
+The Dalata Hotel Group is targeting a 10%-15% share of the regional hotel market in the UK.

 Dalata’s management told analysts at its capital markets day, this week, that it is aiming to be the leading three and four-star operator in such cities and is targeting a 10%-15% share of that segment of the market in those locations.